WeisongZhao/SACDm/README.md

 <img src='./imgs/MATLAB.jpg' align="left" width=120>
 </p>

-This repository is for SACD reconstruction and is distributed as accompanying software for publication: [Weisong Zhao et al. Enhancing detectable fluorescence fluctuation for fast high-throughput and four-dimensional live-cell super-resolution imaging, Science, X, XXX-XXX (2021)](https://www.science.org/).
+This repository is for SACD reconstruction and is distributed as accompanying software for publication: [Weisong Zhao et al. High-throughput and four-dimensional live-cell super-resolution imaging, XXX (2022)](https://www.science.org/).
 Please cite SACD in your publications, if it helps your research.
 <br>
 <br>
 <br>